Pillowin/push_swap/README.md

 - ~~Refactor output list~~
 - ~~Change set to only positive numbers with interval of 1~~
 - ~~Quick sort~~

+- Find pivot intervall in order to know if we need to apply insertion or create new pivots

+- Create new pivot for big chunks
+	- move func to create pivots out of quick_sort.c
+	- intervall / 2
+	- restart same algo to create pivots
+	- need to : update pivots functions and find magic values

 - Insertion sort
+	- check if value is in A or B
+	- find best logic to retrieve value

 - Norm all
 - Test leaks